By: Team-F13-2 Since: Sep 2019 Licence: MIT

 |

-We decided to go with alternative 1 and implemented InfoCommand
+We decided to go with alternative 1 and implemented InfoCommand class to just return a specific message for each

 and every input command.
 Not only that this is much safer but this also allows similar commands to have standardized

-output message e.g. like
+output message e.g. like command and dislike command.

 The hassle of having to create new field and object to be returned for every new command added is mitigated by the fact that we will not have to worry about similar output message for the commands resulting in a bug in the info feature.

-Additionally, this implementation also allows a unique output message to be displayed on the ResultDisplay
+Additionally, this implementation also allows a unique output message to be displayed on the ResultDisplay which

 definitely adds more personality to the program and allows a better, more informative feedback to user to be displayed.